China says has netted one-third of top overseas graft suspects

 Deputy head of the commission's international cooperation department Cai Wei said the research center would help China's global efforts to fight corruption.

+Xinhua news agency said the center would be based at Beijing Normal University and experts from other G20 countries would be invited to join it.
+They would look at issues such as legal mechanisms for extradition.

-Despite China's public commitment to fighting graft internationally, China suspended an international anti-corruption task force earlier this year after taking over the G20 presidency because Chinese companies declined to participate.
+Despite China's public commitment to fighting graft internationally, it suspended an international anti-corruption task force this year after taking over the G20 presidency because Chinese companies declined to participate.

+Critics have also said Xi's graft crackdown is as much about taking action against his political enemies as it is about going after corruption, accusations the government strongly denies.

 ($1 = 6.6799 Chinese yuan renminbi)